naz44/angular-group/README.md

 used ngIf and event binding for showing details and hiding details
-""""code in comments is what we did before""""
+""""code in comments is before modifying""""